 Anyone who knows me knows I am obsessed with free walking tours.
 I think they are a great starting activity, allowing you to get to know your way around the city and proving you with interesting facts, history and recommendations along the way.

-It’s important to remember while tours are ‘free’ that your gudies are trying to make a living and to contribute whatever you can afford to your tour guide.
+It’s important to remember while tours are ‘free’ that your guides are trying to make a living and to contribute whatever you can afford to your tour guide.

 An additional tip whilst walking around Amsterdam, make sure to check out the huge number of cheese shops.
-Amsterdam is renound for it’s cheese and almost every street has at least two shops offering out free tasters.
-Who doesn’t love free cheese.
+Amsterdam is renowned for its cheese and almost every street has at least two shops offering out free tasters.
+Who doesn’t love free cheese?

 2) Explore the Red Light District

 It’s difficult to think of Amsterdam without the iconic Red Light District.
-Whatever you views or opinions might be, walking through the red light district at night is something that you have to go and witness for yourself!
-It’s fascinating, uncomfortable and bizzare to see all these women out in lingerie in plain view.
-There are also a number of shows for varying prices, pubs, bars, cafes and shops.
+Whatever your views or opinions might be, walking through the red light district at night is something that you have to go and witness for yourself!
+It’s fascinating, uncomfortable and bizarre to see all these women out in lingerie in plain view.
+There are also many shows for varying prices, pubs, bars, cafes and shops.
 It will never be quite how you imagine it in your head.

 3) Get on a Free Ferry and Visit an Island of Art

-Right in the middle of Amsterdam is the beautiful Vondelpark, a large Greenland with multiple ponds, sculptures and even an open air theater.
+Right in the middle of Amsterdam is the beautiful Vondelpark, a large Greenland with multiple ponds, sculptures and even an open-air theater.
 I was lucky that my hostel was right on the edge of this stunning place.
-On a sunny day it would be the perfect to take a picnic or stroll through.
-If your wanting to spend a little money there are plenty of bike rental places near by to hire a bike and cycle around.
+On a sunny day, it would be perfect to take a picnic or stroll through.
+If your wanting to spend a little money there are plenty of bike rental places nearby to hire a bike and cycle around.

 5) Find the Hidden Courtyard

-Begijnhof courtyard is tucked away behind Amsterdam museum right in the middle of the city centre.
-This stunning 16th century gem contains some of the oldest buildings in Amsterdam, with one wooden house dating back to 1420.
+Begijnhof courtyard is tucked away behind the Amsterdam museum right in the middle of the city centre.
+This stunning 16th-century gem contains some of the oldest buildings in Amsterdam, with one wooden house dating back to 1420.
 It was originally a nuns sanctuary and requires silence, no tours are permitted to enter.
-Today it is still home to a beautiful chapel but the house are private property.
-If your into photography this place really is a must visit.
-It’s free to enter and is open everyday from 9am to 5pm if your looking to escape the hustle and bustle of the city centre.
+Today it is still home to a beautiful chapel but the house is private property.
+If you’re into photography this place really is a must-visit.
+It’s free to enter and is open every day from 9am to 5pm if you’re looking to escape the hustle and bustle of the city centre.